SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

-When I were just a wee tad, I had great faith in human rationality: if only I could nail down all the details mathematically, and speak clearly &amp; forcefully to the decision makers, surely they would do the rational thing.
+When I were just a wee tad, I had great faith in human rationality: if only I could nail down all the details mathematically, and speak clearly &amp; forcefully to the decision makers, surely they would do the rational thing, right?
 Now that I'm a grizzled old scientist, bearing the scars of many battles with irrational corporate managements, I no longer have much faith in human rationality.